 More about Brazil tourist attractions around the Web:

-- The official site offers an extensive look at the country's
+Visit Brazil - Check out the official site offers a colorful look at the country's

 history & culture, suggested itineraries for nature trips